Looking At RH's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for RH's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for RH options trades today is 546.11 with a total volume of 2,292.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of RH's whale activity within a strike price range from $285.0 to $690.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for RH's big money trades within a strike price range of $220.0 to $440.0 over the last 30 days.

 RH Option Volume And Open Interest Over Last 30 Days